Random cover times using the Poisson cylinder process: Introduction

 converges to a Gumbel distribution for a suitable choice of constant $C.$ Our main result does not quite achieve this.
 However, it does show that if $\cT(nA)-f(n)$ converges to a non-trivial random variable, then the function $f(n)$ must in fact take the form $\dim_B(A)(\log n+\log \log n) +O(1)$.
-Furthermore, as will be shown in the proof of Theorem \ref{thm:main}, the quantity $-\log c_A -\dim_B(A)\log \dim_B(A)$ comes up naturally in the calculations, and it is not far-fetched to believe that convergence takes place with this choice of constant $C$.
+See also the remark after the proof of Theorem \ref{thm:main}.

-It might not be clear whether a ''typical'' set should satisfy condition \eqref{eqn:dimlim} or not.
-While we will not discuss this question in detail (as it is more a statement that belongs to fractal geometry), we will show in Proposition \ref{prop:Arhoex} that $A=[0,1]^d$ does satisfy this condition.
-It will be clear from this example that property \eqref{eqn:dimliminfsup} in fact holds for many sets, for instance any bounded set that contains a box.
+It might not be clear whether a ''typical'' set should satisfy condition \eqref{eqn:dimliminfsup}.
+While we will not discuss this question in full detail (as it is more a statement that belongs to fractal geometry), we give a basic result (Proposition \ref{prop:Arhoex}) and provide a few examples in Section \ref{sec:applications}.
+That section should be sufficient motivation that assumption \eqref{eqn:dimliminfsup} is satisfied for a rich family of sets.